 Intestine related DMPK analysis using RepliGut® Planar Models

-Verify your Caco-2 results and reduce late-stage failures
+Verify your Caco-2 results using multiple donors and regions for reducing late-stage failures

 Importance of intestinal contribution to DMPK